Ghaleb-Sarsour/Resume/main.typ

   place: "Portfolio Website"
 )[
   - Built with HTML, CSS, and JavaScript
-  - A clean and minimal website used to display certifications, projects, and resume ]
+  - A clean and minimal website used to display certifications, projects, and my resume ]

 #experience(